ripienaar/free-for-dev/README.md

   * [FreeCodeCamp](https://www.freecodecamp.org/) - Open-source platform offering free courses and certifications in Data Analysis, Information Security, Web Development, and more.
   * [The Odin Project](https://www.theodinproject.com/) - Free, open-source platform with a curriculum focused on JavaScript and Ruby for web development.
-  * [Free ATS Resume AI Solutions](https://ayehigh.com) - Free platform with lots of GenAI Powered Resume Solutions helpful for Analyzing, Rewriting, Grooming and Shortlisting Resumes and help in Career Growth.
   * [Free Professional Resume Templates & Editor](https://www.overleaf.com/latex/templates/tagged/cv) - Free platform with lots of Resume templates of Experienced Professionals, ready to clone and edit fully and download, ATS optimized.
   * [DeepLearning.AI Short Courses](https://www.deeplearning.ai/short-courses/) - Free short courses from industry-leading experts to get hands-on experience with the latest generative AI tools and techniques in an hour or less.
   * [Roadmap.sh](https://roadmap.sh) - Free learning roadmaps covering all aspects of development from Blockchain to UX Design.